vuestorefront/vue-storefront/packages/core/docs/vsf-core/faceting.md

 In most cases faceting in eCommerce is a dedicated feature for browsing the catalog of products, usually on the category page / product listing page.

-In a Vue Storefront core, we have implemented couple of interfaces which covers that functionality.
-Each facet is represented by single type called `AgnosticFacet` which also defines other types that are providing scoped functionalities such as pagination (`AgnosticPagination`), sorting (`AgnosticSort`) and more.
+In Vue Storefront, we have implemented a couple of interfaces that covers that functionality.
+Each facet is represented by a single type called `AgnosticFacet` which also defines other types that are providing scoped functionalities such as pagination (`AgnosticPagination`), sorting (`AgnosticSort`), and more.
 For more details please look at the implementation in some of our integrations.

 ![faceting sechema](./../images/faceting.jpg)